+The late Biddy Fraser-Davies (who passed away in July 2018) was a legend among New Zealand's artisan cheese-making community.
 Cwmglyn Farmhouse Cheese (pronounced coom-glin, cwmglyn.co.nz) is handmade in a cheese room using milk harvested from a tiny herd of Jersey cows.
-Cheesemaker Biddy Fraser-Davies milks the cows and makes the cheese, and she is good at it.
+Biddy milked the cows and made the cheese, and she was very good at it.
 The prize-winning hard cheese (Super Gold at the World Cheese Awards 2014-2015 in London, among others) has a wholly natural rind and is matured in a climate controlled store for between 3 and 7 months.
-Guests are welcome to visit Biddy at her farm, just south of Eketahuna in the rural Tararua District.
+Guests are still welcome to visit the farm, just south of Eketahuna in the rural Tararua District, and buy cheese while stocks last.
 You can also see one of the southern hemisphere's largest model railway displays in a comprehensive model railway shop.

 It's not too far further south to one of the best little cheese shops that you could find anywhere in the world.
 C'est Cheese in the little south Wairarapa town of Featherston is awash with great tastings from around New Zealand and the rest of the world, and owner Paul Broughton knows every one of his cheeses.